-In addition to the ACPI feature, the RTL8110SB(L) support remote wake-up (including AMD Magic Packet, Re-LinkOk, and Microsoft® Wake-up frame) in both ACPI and APM (Advanced Power Management) environments.
-The LWAKE pin provides four different output signals including active high, active low, positive pulse, and negative pulse.
-The versatility of the LWAKE pin provides motherboards with Wake-On-LAN (WOL) functionality.
-To support WOL from a deep power down state (e.g. D3cold, i.e. main power is off and only auxiliary exists), the auxiliary power source must be able to provide the needed power for the RTL8110SB(L).
+In addition to the ACPI feature, the RTL8100C(L) also supports remote wake-up (including AMD magic Packet, LinkChg, and Microsoft® wake-up frame) in both ACPI and APM (Advanced Power Management) environments.
+The RTL8100C(L) is capable of performing an internal reset through the application of auxiliary power.
+When auxiliary power is applied and the main power remains off, the RTL8100C(L) is ready and waiting for a Magic Packet or Link Change to wake the system up.
+Also, the LWAKE pin provides 4 output signals (active high, active low, positive pulse, and negative pulse).
+The versatility of the RTL8100C(L) LWAKE pin provides motherboards, with Wake-On-LAN (WOL) functionality.